spraetz/MineCraftSpells/README.md

 ## Player Guide

 If you're a player on a server using MineCraft Plugins, here's what you need to know:

 ### How do I cast spells?

-Once you obtained a spellbook, simply put it in your hand and right click!
+Once you obtained a spellbook, simply put it in your hand and left click!
 Depending on the spell you can't click too close to yourself because you might hurt yourself.
+If your spellbook has more than one spell on it, right click will swap between the spells.

 ### How do I get a spellbook?